Enter Your Work

 xi.
 The board of ICAD is not permitted to interfere with the judging procedure, and all entered work that receives an ICAD Award is at the discretion of the judging panel.

 xiv.
-No entries can be withdrawn from the awards after either deadline – February 21st or March 7th, 2017 at 5pm.
+No entries can be withdrawn from the awards after either deadline – March 15 or March 31, 2019 at 5pm respectively.
 Corresponding entry fees will be forfeited.

 xv.
 ICAD cannot be held responsible for the miscalculation of entry fees on the part of an entrant.
 In all instances, the entrant is liable for the full amount.